Enter your current position

 No. It provides indicative projections based on the assumptions entered.
 Real outcomes can differ because markets, tax rules, inflation, and personal circumstances can change.

-Retirement planning often sits alongside broader cash flow, tax, and estate decisions.
+Retirement planning often sits alongside broader cash flow, tax, and estate decisions, especially when you are deciding what income to draw and when.

 See how shorter-term affordability and changing cash position may connect to a wider retirement plan.